Step out of Oxford Circus underground station in London and, if you stand on the right corner and squint a bit, you’ll be able to spot four sizeable

 “Womenswear needs to build redundancy into its DNA,” says menswear designer Oliver Spencer.
 “They [brands] want people to move on quickly.”
 Menswear has always, thankfully, moved at a relatively glacial ebb.
 But as the sector grows, and men’s fashion becomes more profitable, trends are starting to cycle faster.

 It’s not just western consumers who are shortchanged by this breakneck pace either.
-“It’s very hard to psychologically relate the glamour of fashion, the colour, what seems to be innocent bits of soft, gentle material, to a dirty, chemically polluting progress,” says Jacqueline Jackson, from environmental risk analysts Trucost.
+“It’s very hard to psychologically relate the glamour of fashion, the color, what seems to be innocent bits of soft, gentle material, to a dirty, chemically polluting progress,” says Jacqueline Jackson, from environmental risk analysts Trucost.

 Fashion is the world’s third most polluting industry, after oil and agriculture.
 There are the enormous quantities of water, the chemicals and dyes pumped into fields, the factory fires and collapses that kill hundreds – all so we can get caught up in the cycle without going bankrupt.